manan-luthra/manan-luthra.github.io/Projects/pest.md

 # Smart Insect/Pest Detection System
 Pests are a huge threat to agriculture.
 According to a study by the Food and Agriculture Organization of the United Nations, pests destroy up to 40 percent of global crops annually.
 Each year, plant diseases cost the global economy over $220 billion, and invasive insects at least $70 billion.
 They tend to be the biggest threat to crop production.
-According to a study, early pest detection can reduce the loss in yield up to 40 percent.
+Early pest detection can reduce the loss in yield up to 40 percent.

 ## Problem Statement
 The main goal of this project is to design a smart pest/insect detection system that uses computer vision to detect pests in an agricultural field.